astaBean/images-api/README.md

 - Java 8
 - Gradle 6.8.3

+### For installing the tools above
+Use this tool to install different java versions or  gradle versions - https://www.baeldung.com/java-sdkman-intro

 ## Tests
 This section will describe how to run tests and what technology used.
 I currently have Junit5 unit and integration tests.
 Integration tests use h2 in memory database for storing or verifying data.
 As it is a small project I have not split integration and unit tests into separate tasks.

 ### Running tests from command line
-To run tests locally run `./gradlew test`
+To run tests locally run `gradle test`

 # Running tests from IntelliJ
 Go to File -> Settings -> Uuid, Execution, Deployment -> Build Tools -> Gradle